bikepacking Sri Lanka

 Boys celebrating the Vesak Poya in Polonnaruwa

 In Sri Lanka is often a holiday.
 Every Poya Day (full moon) is a holiday.
 Especially if it falls on Friday or Monday expect to find trains fully booked and even accommodation in some iconic place.
-We have to say that we did not find any problem finding a place to sleep, even during the very busy Vesak Poya.
+We have to say that we did not have any problem finding a place to sleep, even during the very busy Vesak Poya.
 Probably, again, because of the economic situation local tourists were around.

-In some areas, (and even in Colombo during the New Year holiday or other major celebrations) many places are closed, to our great surprise was difficult to find a restaurant open even tho people are supposed to be on vacation.
+In some areas, (and even in Colombo during the New Year holiday or other major celebrations) many places are closed, to our great surprise was difficult to find a restaurant open even tho people were supposed to be on vacation.

 During these holidays it is prohibited to sell alcohol, so that might explain why they rather close.
 We arrived during the Tamil New Year (13th of April) and left after the Vesak Poya at the beginning of May.